soc-ucsd/mixed-traffic/docs/cooperative_formation_multiple.md

 MOSEK:

 Please follow the installation instruction in MOSEK website to install MOSEK on your machine. ** Please remember to apply a license from the MOSEK website.
-After obtaining the license, you can put it in your project folder and your system documnent MOSEK path.** The path is different depends on your system.
+After obtaining the license, you can put it in your project folder and your system document MOSEK path.** The path is different depends on your system.

 ## Matlab Implementation